BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_01.md

 we typically refer to them as MCMC samplers.
 At each iteration we draw a random sample from the sampler, so naturally we refer to the output from MCMC as *samples* or *draws*.
-Some people make the distinction that a sample is made up by a collection of draws, other treat samples and draws as interchangeably.
+Some people make the distinction that a sample is made up by a collection of draws, others treat samples and draws as interchangeably.

 Since MCMC draws samples sequentially we also say we get a *chain* of